UM-Bridge/benchmarks/models/cookies-problem/README.md

 Model     | Description
 ---       | ---
-forward   | forward evaluation of the cookies model benchmark | model setting for the forward UQ model [(see benchmark page)](https://github.com/UM-Bridge/benchmarks/tree/main/benchmarks/cookies-problem/README.md)
+forward   | forward evaluation of the cookies model, all config options can be modified by the user (see below) benchmark | sets the config options for the forward UQ benchmark [(see benchmark page)](https://github.com/UM-Bridge/benchmarks/tree/main/benchmarks/cookies-problem/README.md)

 ### Forward